leadr-msu/MediaSpace/index.md

 # MediaSpace Introductory Resources
-_Prepared by Daniel Fandino_
+_Prepared by Daniel Fandino with contribution by Brian Geyer_

 ## Uploading Files to MediaSpace and Changing Ownership

-Navigate to [mediaspace.msu.edu](mediaspace.msu.edu) and log in.
+Navigate to [mediaspace.msu.edu](https://mediaspace.msu.edu) and log in.
 Login is located by selecting the Guest button.

 ![](Images/MediaSpace01.png?raw=true)